tensorflow/community/governance/tensorflow-testing.md

 An template and example of a TensorFlow friction log can be found [here](https://docs.google.com/document/d/1_-0Zzn0hqS4ltLwqWAHm41-MgE60_9zlKyPHr5c-HCs/edit?usp=sharing).

-Once you have completed such a document, please email it to [Paige Bailey](mailto:webpaige@google.com).
+Once you have completed such a document, please email it to our [testing team](mailto:testing@tensorflow.org).

 ---------------------------------